Skip to content

 How to evaluate the performance of SVM?

-1. Accuracy: The proportion of correctly classified samples out of the total number of samples in the dataset.
+- Accuracy: This measures the ratio of correctly classified data points to the total number of data points in the data set.

 What are the Advantages and Disadvantages of SVMs?